NVSL/linux-nova/README.md

 To build NOVA, build the kernel with PMEM (`CONFIG_BLK_DEV_PMEM`), DAX (`CONFIG_FS_DAX`) and NOVA (`CONFIG_NOVA_FS`) support.
 Install as usual.

+Documentation/filesystems/nova.txt provides more detailed instructions on building and using NOVA.

 ## Hacking and Contributing

 The NOVA source code is almost completely contains in the `fs/nova` directory.